mertusta1996/ChatGPT-Unity-3D-Code-Generator/README.md

 ## Usage

-- Creates and Saves a new Unity3D script, with ChatGPT AI's power in UnityEditor. (for the code instruction decripted, with the name descripted)
+- Creates and Saves a new Unity3D script, with ChatGPT AI's power in UnityEditor. (for the code instruction descripted, with the name descripted)